Skip to Content

 The Morenci Mine is a vibrant testament to Arizona’s legacy as a copper titan.
 Nestled in the northeastern region of Greenlee County, Morenci is the largest copper mine in North America and one of the most significant globally.

-This behemoth mine, currently operated by Freeport-McMoRan, produced an astounding 737 million pounds of copper in 2022 alone!
-With its full-throttle open-pit operations, Morenci represents a thundering heartbeat in Arizona’s mining sector.
+This massive mine, currently operated by Freeport-McMoRan, produced an incredible 737 million pounds of copper in 2022 alone!
+Morenci’s full-throttle open-pit operations represent a pounding heartbeat in Arizona’s mining sector.

 Bisbee Mine (Old)

-The Copper Queen Mine in Bisbee is a fascinating piece of Arizona’s mining history.
-Once one of the world’s most productive copper mines, its operations stopped in 1975.
+The Copper Queen Mine in Bisbee is an intriguing part of Arizona’s mining history.
+It was once one of the world’s most productive copper mines, but operations ceased in 1975.

-Today, it is a popular tourist destination where visitors can embark on underground mine tours to get a sense of what mining life was like during the height of its operations.
+Today, it is a popular tourist destination where visitors can take underground mine tours to get a feel for mining life at the peak of its operations.

-The charming town of Bisbee, where copper, gold, and silver were once bountiful.
-Unlike the bustling Morenci, the mines here are a hymn to the past.
-The Lavender Pit, for instance, was once an open copper mine but is now a mammoth scar on the landscape, lying dormant.
+The charming town of Bisbee, where copper, gold, and silver were once abundant.
+Unlike the bustling Morenci, the mines here are a tribute to the past.
+The Lavender Pit, for example, was once an active copper mine but is now a massive scar on the landscape, lying dormant.

 Bagdad Copper Mine (Active)